It’s Not About the Containers

 The Mystery of Emily’s Bridge

 Emily’s Bridge Returns, a Vermont covered bridge with a ghost story.
 There may or may not be no ghosts, but even its popularity as an instagram site cannot detract from its mystique.
-And in the background, a song song for Emily . . .
+And in the background, you might hear a song for Emily . . .

 Rowling Needs to Talk to Dobby